Skip to main content

 If you have an urgent eye condition, please click this link to book a telephone consultation at the Eye Emergency Referral Service (EERS) using the Swiftqueue system.

-You will need either your NHS number or hospital number to register for this clinic.
+You will need either your NHS number or hospital number to register.
 You can only book a telephone consultation for the same day.

 Please also consider emailing a photograph of your affected eye(s) to EERS@uhcw.nhs.uk so that this may be used during your consultation.